Epson EcoTank ET-4760 Review

 This is where the ET-4760 redeems itself when considering its whole package.
 It does cost quite a bit to purchase compared to the other printers on the market; however, even if you own it and use it for three years, you likely still won't have to replace any ink (assuming you print about 2,500 pages a year).
 Even when you do eventually, years down the line, have to replace the ink, it doesn't cost much.

 Ease of Use

 The ET-4760 struggled a bit in this metric.
-Unlike our other favorite home printers, this is the only option we tested that doesn't have ink cartridges or toners.
+This is the only option we tested that doesn't have ink cartridges or toners.
 Instead, the ET-4760 has replacement ink bottles that you pour into the printer's onboard tanks.
 The process isn't messy, but it is a bit of a chore.
 It then takes the printer 10 minutes to confirm that ink has been replaced.
 This isn't a huge detractor when you consider that you should only have to do this once every three years, but it is worth noting.